Table of Contents

 VA disability ratings determine compensation payments and access to other service-connected disability benefits.
 Learning to calculate your rating is important to make sure you’re receiving the right benefits.
 The difference can be worth hundreds to thousands of dollars a year in compensation payments and other benefits.

 Let’s dive in.

-What Do Disability Ratings Represent?
+What Do VA Disability Ratings Represent?

-The first thing to understand is what your disability rating represents.
-In short, the VA takes each individual injury or illness into consideration and gives it a numerical disability rating.
-Each rating is represented by a percentage divisible by 10 (ex: 10%, 20%, 30%, 40%, etc.).
+In short, the VA takes each individual injury or illness into consideration and gives it a numerical disability rating divisible by 10 (ex: 10%, 40%, etc.).

 More than one disability rating?
 Each injury or illness is rated by itself, without consideration of other illnesses or injuries, unless they contribute to further injuries.
-We will also need to take into consideration whether or not the injuries are bilateral, which means they affect limbs on both sides of the body (for example, disabilities on both arms, or both legs).
+We will also need to take into consideration whether or not the injuries are bilateral, which means they affect limbs on both sides of the body (for example, disabilities on both arms or both legs).
 All of your disability ratings are listed in descending order, then the VA math begins.

 How the VA Rates Multiple Disabilities

 The aforementioned example with the veteran who had a knee injury covers the most basic situation – a single disability rating.
 Things get more interesting when you have more disability ratings.
 Let’s run through an example, building on the previous profile.

 Let’s add a few conditions for this 40-year-old retiree.